eservice-electronic-payments/Mobile_SDK_Android_UAT/readme.md

 ## Usage

-1. To use Android SDK it's necessary to fetch cashier url and token from API:
+1. To use Android SDK it's necessary to fetch mobile cashier url and token from API:
 ​
 In our example, in repository we use `Communication.kt` to obtain session token.
 Below is a Payload model used in request: